tgame14/AppliedThermodynamics/README.md

 Eregonous Beef for his multiblock library i have used.

-And Mostly, Thanks to you, the player, i hope you enjoy this as much as i did Making it.
+And Mostly, Thanks to you, the player, I hope you enjoy this as much as I did Making it.